andrew/ultimate-awesome/README.md

 - [awesome-npm](https://github.com/awesomelistsio/awesome-npm) - A curated list of awesome npm resources, tips, and best practices.
 - [awesome-perl](https://github.com/awesomelistsio/awesome-perl) - A curated list of awesome frameworks, libraries, tools, and resources for the Perl programming language.
 - [awesome-podcasting-tools](https://github.com/awesomelistsio/awesome-podcasting-tools) - A curated list of tools, platforms, resources, and tips for podcasting.
+- [awesome-quantum-computing](https://github.com/awesomelistsio/awesome-quantum-computing) - A curated list of awesome libraries, learning resources, frameworks, and tools for quantum computing.
 - [awesome-robotics](https://github.com/awesomelistsio/awesome-robotics) - A curated list of tools, frameworks, libraries, and resources for robotics.
 - [awesome-ruby](https://github.com/awesomelistsio/awesome-ruby) - A curated list of awesome Ruby resources, libraries, frameworks, and tips to help you level up your Ruby development skills.
 - [awesome-scala](https://github.com/awesomelistsio/awesome-scala) - A curated list of awesome resources and tips for Scala development.